rollingdice/nakamoto.id/_pages/15c42-web-agency-gb-home.md

 <!-- /wp:heading -->

 <!-- wp:paragraph {"align":"left","textColor":"nv-text-dark-bg","style":{"typography":{"fontSize":17}}} -->
 <p class="has-text-align-left has-nv-text-dark-bg-color has-text-color" style="font-size:17px">Some of us are working from home.
 We understand that.
-The positive side of all of this is you can </p>
+The positive side of all of this is you can arrange a meeting with us from your home.</p>
 <!-- /wp:paragraph -->

 <!-- wp:buttons {"align":"left"} -->